SudhinPillai26/The_Gym_Group_UK/README.md

 ![The Gym Group](https://www.hassra.org.uk/images/pictures/products/the-gym-group-tile-(1200x630-ffffff).png?v=ae337b18)

-Welcome to my first SQL project, where I analyze real-time gym data from **FitPro Gym**!
+Welcome to my SQL project, where I analyze real-time gym data from **The Gym Group UK**!
 This project uses a dataset of **10,000 visit records** to explore and analyze gym membership and visit data, answering key business questions that can help a fitness center understand its customer base better and optimize its services.

 ## Table of Contents
 - [Introduction](#introduction)